 COMPETENCY AREAS MEASURED BY THIS REPORT:

-Decisiveness – Taking calculated risks by making decisions and taking action, even in the absence of all information.
+Decisiveness – They tend toward taking calculated risks by making decisions and taking action, even in the absence of all information.